Gearshift-Interactive/Cogwheel/README.md

 ### If statement

-If statement is an expression that evaluets to different branches depending on the tesult of the given condition.
+If statement is an expression that evalueates to different branches depending on the tesult of the given condition.
 ```
 boolean cond = true;
 int value = if(cond) 1 else 2;